chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/docs/run-chroma/persistent-client.md

 client = chromadb.PersistentClient(path="/path/to/save/to")
 ```

 The `path` is where Chroma will store its database files on disk, and load them on start.
+If you don't provide a path, the default is `.chroma`

 {% /Tab %}